sheikh-mohammad/Assignment-2-JS/02_If_Else_If_Else/README.md

 ## License

+© 2025 sheikh-mohammad.
+All Rights Reserved.

-This project is licensed under the MIT License - see the [LICENSE](../../LICENSE) file for details.
+This project is provided for educational and review purposes only.
+The code is not licensed for use, modification, or distribution.
+Please see the [LICENSE](../LICENSE) file for full details.